arpethel/PodcastRSSFeed/README.md

 # Podcast-RSS-Feed

 Create an ASP.NET MVC application that can be used to host a podcast.
-Your application should allow users to create a podcast and add episodes to their podcast.
-Your MVC application should contain an action method which returns an RSS feed in XML format from the entities in your SQL Database.
+The application should allow users to create a podcast and add episodes to their podcast.
+The MVC application should contain an action method which returns an RSS feed in XML format based on the entities in your SQL Database!

 -----